 We can easily get the exact number how heavy is a full propane tank by simply weighing it, you can use a basic toilet weighing scale.
 Please take note that the tank is filled only to 80% of its water capacity.

-For example you have an ordinary BBQ tank with 20-lb capacity, if you are going to a filling station, it won’t be filled to 20 lbs.
-It only to be filled to 80% for safety reason.
+For example, if you have an ordinary BBQ tank with 20-lb capacity, if you are going to a filling station, it won’t be filled to 20 lbs.
+It is only to be filled to 80% for safety reasons.
 This is because propane needs some space inside the tank to expand.

 To weigh a tank to get how many gallons are still left in the tank, take note of these figures: 1 gallon of propane is equal to 4.2 lbs.